 - The district mid-year promotion letter must be sent by the principal to the involved teachers and the parents/ guardian.
 The Superintendent or designee must receive a copy for approval.
 A copy should also be placed in the student's cumulative folder. - Retained Grade 3 students who have received intensive instructional services but are still not ready for grade promotion must be offered the option of being placed in a transitional instructional setting.
 Such a setting shall specifically be designed to produce learning gains sufficient to meet Grade 4 performance standards while continuing to remediate the areas of reading deficiency.
-Section 1008.25 (7)(b)10), Florida Statutes - Retained Grade 3 students will be provided at least one of the following instructional options: supplemental tutoring in research-based reading services; a "Read at Home" plan outlined in a parental contract, including participation in "Families Building Better Readers Workshops" and regular parent-guided home reading; and/ or a mentor or tutor with specialized reading training.
-Section 1008.25 (7)(b)6, Florida Statutes
+Section 1008.25 (7)(b)10), Florida Statutes

-H. Remediation
+G. Remediation